peering-manager/peering-manager/README.md

 Please see the [documentation](https://peering-manager.readthedocs.io/) for instructions on installing Peering Manager.

-No database setup is provided for now.
-This code has only been tested with an SQLite database.

 ## Helping

 You can help this project in many ways.
 Of course you can ask for features,